What Is Dementia?

 Adjusting the environment can greatly increase their safety and comfort while decreasing their agitation.
 Home modifications for safety include removal of hazardous items, such as scissors or forks, harmful chemicals and tools.
 Use child-proof items like electrical outlet covers and door locks may also be used to limit access.

-Although no medications are available to stop or cure dementia there are medications that can be prescribed to decrease the dementia signs.
+Although no medications are available to stop or cure this disease there are medications that can be prescribed to decrease the dementia signs.
 Nowadays there are many types of drugs available for improving brain function.
 Usually, other psychotropic and anti-dementia drugs are prescribed.

 Find Memory Care Facilities In Arizona